-Retailing at $259, this is was the second most expensive shoe in our entire review.
+Retailing at $259, this is an expensive shoe.
 It's a rather advanced design, and while perfectly fine for the beginning snowshoer, isn't exactly a beginner model.
 If you know you want to snowshoe for years to come and plan to advance your trail skills along the way, it's a worthy investment for a well-made shoe.

-The Gold 13 is a well-made snowshoe with a comfortable and secure binding system and a smart design for quick efficient navigation on trails.
+The Gold 13 is a well-made snowshoe with a comfortable and secure binding system and a smart design for quick and efficient navigation on trails.
 We don't recommend it if you plan to head out into deep backcountry snow drifts or super icy steep terrain, but for trail hiking, whether beginner or advanced, this is a solid purchase.

 While the Crescent Moon fell short in a few ways compared to the rest of our test suite, it's still an interesting and well performing snowshoe that we recommend for trail-loving snow hikers.